ropensci/roweb3/content/blog/2022-01-31-a-blend-of-package-build-failuresindex.md

 ## Conclusion

 In this post we provided you with a bouquet of some mistakes to avoid when developing a package.
-If you enjoyed this content, subscribe to our [monthly newsletter](/news) that features a Package Development Corner section with tips!¡
+If you enjoyed this content, subscribe to our [monthly newsletter](/news) that features a Package Development Corner section with tips!